The SCADA Threat Landscape Has Fundamentally Changed

 Visibility as the Foundation

 You cannot defend what you cannot see.
-The most fundamental gap in most SCADA security programs remains insufficient visibility into what is communicating with what, when, and using which protocols.
-Passive OT monitoring solutions that understand SCADA protocols — Modbus, DNP3, IEC 104, IEC 61850, ICCP — provide the baseline visibility needed to detect anomalies before they become incidents.
+At Beacon Security, we consistently find that the most fundamental gap in SCADA security programs is insufficient visibility, organizations that cannot answer basic questions like which devices are communicating with their SCADA master, what protocols those communications use, or when the last engineering login occurred.
+Passive OT monitoring solutions that understand SCADA protocols, Modbus, DNP3, IEC 104, IEC 61850, ICCP, provide the baseline visibility needed to detect anomalies before they become incidents.

 Threat-Informed Detection

 The publicly available ATT&CK for ICS matrix from MITRE, combined with published technical analyses of PIPEDREAM, Industroyer, and TRITON, provides a roadmap for the specific detection capabilities that matter most for SCADA environments.
-Key techniques to detect include:
+Rather than building generic monitoring, organizations should map their detection coverage against the specific techniques these threat groups use.
+Detection of unauthorized logic downloads, control commands from unexpected sources, abnormal protocol traffic targeting SCADA servers, and firmware update attempts outside of authorized maintenance windows should all be explicit detection goals.

 Segmentation Hardening